jimthoburn/picture-gallery/README.markdown

 This will add a [noindex](https://support.google.com/webmasters/answer/93710?hl=en) meta element to your page.

-And you can ask search engines not to index your entire gallery (including the home page) by setting `askSearchEnginesNotToIndex` to `true` in the `_config` file:
+And you can ask search engines not to index your entire gallery (including the home page) by setting `askSearchEnginesNotToIndex` to `true` in the [_config.js](https://github.com/jimthoburn/picture-gallery/blob/master/_config.js) file:

 ```
 "askSearchEnginesNotToIndex": true